CERNDocumentServer/cds-migrator-kit/cds_migrator_kit/videos/README.md

 ## Running the Migration

+### Configure how to retrieve media files

+There are two ways to obtain the correct files during migration:

+#### 1. Use pre-generated JSON files with record IDs
+To generate these files, see [**Copy only needed files and generate their EOS paths to use in migration**](#option-1-copy-only-needed-files-and-generate-their-eos-paths-to-use-in-migration).

+Set the configuration variable:
+`USE_GENERATED_FILE_PATHS = True` (default)

+#### 2. Transform file paths during the migration process
+Ensure you have copied all the required files and the `data.v2.json` for each folder.

+Set the configuration variable:
+`USE_GENERATED_FILE_PATHS = False`

+File paths will then be transformed during the migration.

+### Run the migration

 Once you have the dump and files, you can proceed with the migration.

 To create records with actual files, run: